brodycj/cordova-sqlite-ext/README.md

 ## Announcements

 - This plugin version includes the following extra (non-standard) features: BASE 64 (all platforms Android/iOS/macOS/Windows), REGEXP (Android/iOS/macOS)
-- Using recent version of SQLite3 (`3.26.0`) with a security update ([litehelpers/Cordova-sqlite-storage#837](https://github.com/litehelpers/Cordova-sqlite-storage/issues/837)) and window functions
+- Using recent version of SQLite3 (`3.30.1`) with security updates such as ([litehelpers/Cordova-sqlite-storage#837](https://github.com/litehelpers/Cordova-sqlite-storage/issues/837)) and window functions
 - Using `SQLITE_DEFAULT_SYNCHRONOUS=3` (EXTRA DURABLE) build setting to be extra robust against possible database corruption ref: [litehelpers/Cordova-sqlite-storage#736](https://github.com/litehelpers/Cordova-sqlite-storage/issues/736)
 - `SQLITE_DBCONFIG_DEFENSIVE` flag is used for extra SQL safety, as described above
 - Nice overview of alternatives for storing local data in Cordova apps at: <https://www.sitepoint.com/storing-local-data-in-a-cordova-app/>